 traffic_control();

-Bounded counters for throttling can be used for a variety of reasons such as limiting the number of concurrent requests, access frequency, and number of password changes.
+Bounded counters for throttling can be used for various purposes such as limiting the number of concurrent requests, access frequency, and number of password changes.
 For example, in concurrency limiting scenarios, the number of concurrent requests suddenly exceeds the system performance threshold.
 To prevent service failures that cause severe consequences, you can use a bounded counter as a temporary solution to control the number of concurrent requests.
 This solution can respond to concurrent requests in a timely manner.
 If you want to limit the number of queries per second (QPS), you can compile and run simple code by using the EXINCRBY command for TairStrings to set a bounded counter for concurrent requests.

 /**